alamo-classes/2021FALL-GAME2338-TEAM-A/Destiny2Review.md

 ## Summary

-Summarize the project and the functions of the software to be tested

 ## Environment/User Community

-Identify user community and where testing will be performed

 ## Test Objectives

-State objectives to be accomplished by testing

 ## Acceptance Criteria

-Estimated number of defect or internal test acceptance criteria

 ## References

-* List any reference documents

 # Section 2: Plan
 ## Test Description

-Briefly describe what is being tested and any inputs needed for testing

 ## Test Team

-Who is on the team and what is their role/assignment

 ## Milestones

-* Testing Locations, events, test phases and dates of testing

 ## Budgets

-Funds allocated to testing by task

 ## Testing
 ### Requirements

-Resource requirements, equipment, software/hardware, tester with special skill set

 ### Testing Materials/Test Tools

-Documentation you will use or produce or testing tools used

 ### Test Training

-Personnel training, types of training/training staff - could include acceptance testing or playtesting

 # Section 3: Specifications and Evaluations